intuition-dev/INTUITION/src/README.md

 ## Low-code productivity for programmers via generators for Pug, Markdown and much more; including dynamic data binding.

-Metabake mbake CLI lets you generate websites and dynamic webapps in Pug by leveraging low code pillars for high development productivity.
+Metabake mbake CLI lets you generate websites and dynamic webapps in Pug by leveraging low-code pillars for high development productivity.

 ## Install